sprucelabsai/sprucebot-cli/README.md

 Skills are how you give me new... well, skills.
 A skill is really analogous to an app.
 It needs to be fully featured and create a real world experience people remember.
-Keep in mind as you're out saving small business that the thing that makes brick-and-mortar unique is the fact that real people are interacting with one another.
+Keep in mind as you're out saving small business that the thing that makes brick-and-mortar unique is the fact that real people are interacting face-to-face.

 It's the ultimate social network, and with your skills giving me the power to facilitate amazing experiences, e-commerce doesn't stand a chance. 🌲🤖